AlanJs26/bspwm-scratchpad/README.md

 I recommend the addition of bspc rules to automatically set windows floating state.

-using the example of the kitty window
+using the example of the kitty window:

 ```bash
 # transform all windows with title "floatkitty" into floating windows